oz123/awesome-c/README.md

 ## Crypto ##

-This is mostly library implementations of well-known cryptographic algorithms or protocols.
+Mostly library implementations of well-known cryptographic algorithms or protocols.

 * [GNU SASL][160] - An implementation of the Simple Authentication and Security